afkchef/crmm-banking-system/README.md

 # crmm-banking-system
+## Description
-Description: docker container api to perform basic banking operations
+Docker container api to perform basic banking operations

-Docker-compose:
+## docker-compose:
-    - To build and run (detached): docker-compose up --build -d
+To build and run (detached):
+> docker-compose up --build -d

-    - To tear down: docker-compose down
+To tear down:
+> docker-compose down

-Testing (using pytest):
+## Testing (using pytest):
-    - To run all tests in docker container, use command: pytest
+To run all tests in docker container, use command:
+> pytest -v